Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: Discussion

 To conclude, let us return to the question of how the electronic Fermi surface evolves from overdoped to underdoped at $T = 0$ (accessed by suppressing superconductivity in a magnetic field) across a putative quantum critical point.
 Directly probing this through ADMR will require experiments at even lower temperatures.
 This is complicated by the need to tilt the field which reduces the out-of-plane component and hence the efficiency with which the superconductivity may be suppressed.
 Other indirect experiments such as studies of quasiparticle interference using scanning tunneling microscopy may perhaps also provide useful information.

 \acknowledgements We thank Brad Ramshaw, Ga{\"e}l Grissonnanche and Yawen Fang for innumerable conversations that played a crucial role in shaping our thinking.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1745302.
+We also thank Alexander Nikolaenko for his critical reading of our manuscript.
+SM was supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1745302.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-SM was supported by the National Science Foundation Graduate Research Fellowship.
 DC was supported by a faculty startup grant from Cornell University.
 PL acknowledges support by US Department of Energy office of Basic Sciences grant number DE-FG02-03ER46076.
 TS was supported by US Department of Energy grant DE- SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
-This work was also supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, TS).
+This work was also supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, TS).